Seahorse - Camouflaged fish

 Seahorses

 The long-snouted seahorse a small-sized fish the average size is more or less 12 cm.
 Its head and dorsal ridge have often some more or less long and numerous dermal filaments which can be simple or bifid.
-Its color ranges from dark green to different variants of brown to yellow, and the body is often speckled with small white dots.
+Colors range from dark green to different variants of brown to yellow, and the body is often speckled with small white dots.

 Scorpion fish